opengisch/qgis-plugin-ci/docs/usage/cli_changelog.md

 - Extract the `CHANGELOG.md` content and copy it into the `changelog` section within plugin `metadata.txt`
 - Extract the `n` latest versions from `CHANGELOG.md` into `metadata.txt`
 - Get the latest version release note
+- When packaging or releasing, you can use these keywords :
+  - `latest` will make a package of the latest tag described in the changelog file.
+  - `next` will make a package of the possible smallest higher tag :
+    - `3.4.0` -> `3.4.1-alpha`
+    - `3.4.0-alpha` -> `3.4.1-alpha.1`
+    - `3.4.0-alpha1` -> `3.4.1-alpha2`

+Be careful when you use the `next` command.
+It is designed to make a package which is not based on a specific version (on CI mainly).
+You should be careful with the tag you are creating if you have some packages delivered as well with the `next` command otherwise QGIS Plugin manager might not warn users about possible new release.

 ## Examples